-The foods that are important to keep your skin healthy and heal faster if you do get sun damage are in a healthy diet.
-The antioxidants found in plant based foods give your skin a healthy diet base.
+The foods that are important to keep your skin healthy and heal faster if you do get sun damage is in a healthy diet.
+The antioxidants found in plant-based foods give your skin a healthy diet base.
 Remember, you get most of your antioxidants from plant-based foods.

 Studies show it may help to eat more foods that have a plant base.

 - Oranges and other citrus fruits are full of the antioxidant vitamin C

 - Carrots and squash are good sources of beta carotene.